-LITTLE WOMEN, meanwhile, has super young Christian Bale, Kristen Dunst (not quite as good as she was in VAMPIRE, where she stole the show), Clare Danes (I cried a thousand drunken times over My So-Called Life reruns on MTV) and Winona Ryder!
+LITTLE WOMEN, meanwhile, has super young Christian Bale, Kristen Dunst (not quite as good as she was in VAMPIRE but who cares), Clare Danes (I cried a thousand drunken times over My So-Called Life reruns on MTV) and Winona Ryder!
 And even today, the film has a weird charm, like you're staying over at the spooky-cozy mansion house of a group of very, very cool girls in long nightshirts and candles, and that sense of 'belonging' to a cool group of beautiful people is really what TWILIGHT hinges on.
-Also, Winona Ryder establishes brainy, brunette and no bullshit-taking as a combination too sexy for this world; her steampunk version of Jo provides a clear forerunner of the whole Kristen Stewart-Bella Goth thing, which Ryder basically invented anyway, six years earlier in BEETLEJUICE.
+Also, Ryder's combination of brainy, brunette and no bullshit-taking becomes a steampunk version of Jo that's a clear forerunner to the whole Kristen Stewart-Bella Goth thing, which Ryder basically invented anyway, six years earlier in BEETLEJUICE.

 PANDORA AND THE FLYING DUTCHMAN (1951)

-Here's a love story where the guy is a legendary romantic hundreds of years old, and only true love will set him free from sailing on into the horizons for centuries, eternally alone.
+Here's a love story where the guy is a legendary romantic hundreds of years old and only true love will set him free from sailing on into the horizons for centuries, eternally alone.
 He's willing to give up his chance at salvation when he meets Pandora, though.
-She's a free spirit who all the boys kill themselves and each other over, including a macho toreador, a dry British sportsman motorist, and a wise older archaeologist who narrates the tale.
-As the free spirit Pandora, Ava Gardner has never looked more beautiful than here, under the painterly camera eye of Jack Cardiff, who brings a sexier, Spanish ruins version of the gorgeous surreal Technicolor triumphs for the Archers (BLACK NARCISSUS, THE RED SHOES, A MATTER OF LIFE AND DEATH).
+She's a free spirit who all the boys kill themselves, and each other, over: a macho toreador, a dry British sportsman motorist, and a wise older archaeologist who narrates the tale all pine as the free spirit Pandora, Ava Gardner lolls under thethe painterly camera eye of Jack Cardiff.
 And the parallels with TWILIGHT are, like, super obvious.
 The coveted 'full of life' mortal beauty giving up her life to be with her centuries-old cursed lover; he, meanwhile, giving up the chance for her to give it up because her life means so much to him, and all the rivals fighting over her but she chooses the immortal with the British teeth.
 No matter the thousand pleasures of the land, this is for her the chance to become mythic, this earthly plane be damned...
-Lewin's pacing is slow at times, but man is it pretty.